Gaurav7506/review-sentiment-analysis/README.md

 home.html: HTML template for the home page with the input form..

-result.html: HTML template for displaying the prediction result..
+result.html: HTML template for displaying the prediction result.